morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 # Using Crossplane in GitOps, Part II

-In this article, I will share my recent study on Crossplane use in GitOps.
+In this series of articles, I will share my recent study on using Crossplane in GitOps.
 I will use Argo CD as the GitOps tool to demonstrate how Crossplane can work with it to provision applications from git to target cluster.
 Meanwhile, I will also explore some best practices, common considerations, and lessons learned that you might experience as well when use Crossplane in GitOps.

+This article particularly focuses on what to store in git for Crossplane and a side-by-side comparison between Crossplane and Helm as deployment tools.

 ## Store Manifests in Git Repository